Equivalence of inequality indices in the three-dimensional model of informetric impact: Experiments

 Figure~\ref{fig:repec_3vectors_loglog} shows three example (quite representative of the whole database) vectors from the RePEc database: observed (points) and predicted (lines) values for $p_k$ (left) and their non-normalised versions, $x_k$ (right).
 We see a good fit over most parts of the data domain.
-This comes at no surprise, as the proposed model is equivalent to the 3DI model~\citep{PNAS2020} and we have already seen its usefulness in the case of modelling citations to computer science papers.
+Testing all vectors with the discrete Kolmogorov--Smirnov test~\citep{taylor2011R:dgof} resulted in rejecting the null hypothesis that data follow our distribution only in $1\%$ of the cases (at the significance level of $0.05$).
+This comes as no surprise, as the proposed model is equivalent to the 3DI model~\citep{PNAS2020} and we have already seen its usefulness in the case of modelling citations to computer science papers.
+Nevertheless, we should note that the statistical power of the K-S test is not particularly high.